 - Don’t take it personally.
 Remember, most graduate admission committees are faced with a very difficult task: admitting a limited number of students from a very large—and often very qualified—applicant pool.
 Admission folks are doing the best they can.
 Believe me, they are not personally against you in any way.

 - Request feedback and honor what you are told.
 Some admission personnel will offer feedback for denied applicants in person, over the phone, or in writing.
 If they do, take advantage—just be gracious.
-Do not become defensive when you receive the feedback.
+Don't become defensive when you receive the feedback.
 Make sure you understand what was communicated, and be sure to thank the person for their time.

 - Accept the decision.
-At this point you cannot change it.
+At this point, you cannot change it.
 Remember: this is a temporary disappointment, not a final blow.
 Whether you reapply to the graduate program that denied you, apply elsewhere, or reconfigure your plans, you will succeed if you work hard and are thoughtful and determined.

 What to do if you’re admitted

 - Take admitted student information seriously.
-Not long after receiving your grad school acceptance, you’ll start getting important updates about your enrollment deposit, financial aid, graduate housing (if applicable), admitted student visit programs, course scheduling, new student orientation, student life, and much more.
+Not long after receiving your grad school acceptance, you’ll start receiving important updates about your enrollment deposit, financial aid, graduate housing (if applicable), admitted student visit programs, course scheduling, new student orientation, student life, and much more.
 Hold on to this information and read it carefully.

 - Try to schedule a campus visit.
 Whether or not you have done so already, now is a great time to visit your future campus.
 Many graduate institutions offer admitted student programs.
 This provides a great opportunity for you to meet the “family” you may decide to join for the next few years.
 You may also choose to visit on your own at another time.
 And if you want an unadulterated look at the graduate institution, make an unannounced visit!
 When no one knows you’re coming, you can experience things as they really are.
-Just keep in mind that you will not be able to schedule appointments you might want ahead of time, like visits with professors.
+Just keep in mind that you won't be able to schedule appointments you might want ahead of time, like visits with professors.

-- Evaluate how you are treated post admission/deposit.
+- Evaluate how you are treated post-admission/deposit.
 As a prospective student, you were in the driver’s seat when deciding where you would apply.
 Once you submitted your grad school application, you turned the wheel over to the admission committee.
-Now that you have been accepted, you are once again in control.
+Now that you've been accepted, you are once again in control.
 You get to decide whether to accept the offer of admission.
 It can be helpful to evaluate how you are treated.
 Does the admitted student follow-up process make you feel wanted, included, and informed?
 If so, great.
 If not, perhaps you need to think more seriously about enrollment in this particular program.

 - Do some “comparison shopping.”
-Remember the spreadsheet you started at the beginning of your grad school search?
-Now is a good time to review all the research you did to find the right graduate program(s) for you, while factoring in any financial aid you’ve received as well as anything you’ve learned since applying.
+Remember the spreadsheet you created at the beginning of your grad school search?
+Now is the time to review all the research you did to enroll in the right graduate program for you while factoring in any financial aid you’ve received as well as anything you’ve learned since applying.
 Revisit things like academics (program reputation, research opportunities, length of program, average class size, etc.), costs (total projected costs minus financial aid, savings, etc.), and general factors (distance from home, extracurricular opportunities, etc.).
-You might even want to develop a scoring system for these metrics and give each school a grade!
 At the end of the day, use the information you’ve so painstakingly gathered to make the most informed grad school decision possible.